openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 - `200-` OpenVINO model demos: demonstrate inference on a particular model.
 - `300-` Training notebooks: notebooks that include code to train neural networks.

-### Writing README
+### READMEs

-Every notebook must have readme file briefly describing content of related tutorial.
-To keep it simple structure is described below:
+Every notebook must have a README file that briefly describes the content of the notebook.
+A simple structure for the README file is described below:

 ``` markdown
 # Title of Tutorial